The Russian government has approved its first full wartime budget that will significantly increase military spending in 2024 as well as boost social spending to shelter the population from the effects of war and sanctions. The draft budget for 2024 will increase military spending 1.7-fold and for th

 The Russian government has approved its first full wartime budget that will significantly increase military spending in 2024 as well as boost social spending to shelter the population from the effects of war and sanctions.

-The draft budget for 2024 will increase military spending 1.7-fold and for the first time in the history of modern Russia will exceed social spending.
+The draft budget for 2024 will raise military spending 1.7-fold and for the first time in the history of modern Russia will exceed social spending.
 The latter, however, will also increase, as will the costs of security forces and intelligence services, The Bell reported onSeptember 22.

-To finance these huge expenses, the government will have to find somewhere an additional RUB7 trillion rubles in revenue compared to 2023.
-Firstly, this makes it inevitable that inflation will continue to accelerate and the Central Bank will maintain a high rate.
-And secondly, it almost inevitably means new taxes - and the authorities are already moving in this direction.
-So far the Ministry of Finance (MinFin) has done everything it can to avoid raising taxes other than hitting big business with a windfall tax on large enterprises that should bring in an extra RUB300bn ($4bn) of revenues.
+To finance these huge expenses the government will have to find an additional RUB7 trillion in revenue from somewhere compared to 2023.
+First, this makes it inevitable that inflation will continue to accelerate and the Central Bank will maintain a high rate.
+And secondly, it almost inevitably means new taxes – and the authorities are already moving in this direction.
+So far the Ministry of Finance (MinFin) has done everything it can to avoid raising taxes other than hitting big business with a windfall tax that should bring in an extra RUB300bn ($4bn) of revenues.

-The draft federal budget for 2024–2026 must be submitted to the Duma before October 1.
-The government press service disclosed only the general parameters of the budget, without a breakdown of expenses, but Bloomberg was leaked figures for the most important items.
+The draft federal budget for 2024-2026 must be submitted to the Duma before October 1.
+The government press service disclosed only the general parameters of the budget, without a breakdown of expenses, but figures for the most important items were leaked to Bloomberg.

-Military expenditures (item “National Defence”) in 2024 will amount to RUB10.8 trillion rubles -- 1.7 times more than Russia will actually spend on defence in 2023 (RUB6.4 trillion, according to Bloomberg), and 2.3 times more than in the first war year of 2022 (RUB4.7 trillion).
+Military expenditures (item “National Defence”) in 2024 will amount to RUB10.8 trillion – 1.7 times more than Russia will actually spend on defence in 2023 (RUB6.4 trillion, according to Bloomberg), and 2.3 times more than in the first war year of 2022 (RUB4.7 trillion).

-RUB10.8 trillion rubles is approximately 6% of GDP, twice as much as the budget spent on defence items in the pre-war years.
+RUB10.8 trillion is approximately 6% of GDP, twice as much as the budget spent on defence items in the pre-war years.
 This ratio is comparable to US military spending in the 1980s, at the last peak of the Cold War (after 1988, the US never spent more than 6% of GDP on defence).
-Russia is still far from the USSR, which spent 12–14% of GDP on defence.
+Russia is still far behind the USSR, which spent 12-14% of GDP on defence.

-Almost nominal, but still, growth is planned for the “National Security” section, which takes into account spending on law enforcement agencies and intelligence services - from RUB3.2 to RUB3.5 trillion rubles.
+Almost nominal, but still, growth is planned for the “National Security” section, which takes into account spending on law enforcement agencies and intelligence services – from RUB3.2 to RUB3.5 trillion.

-Of the three remaining major sections of the budget, expenses for the National Economy - where government investments and subsidies to business are taken into account -- will be reduced from RUB4.1 to RUB3.9 trillion rubles.
+Of the three remaining major sections of the budget, expenses for the National Economy – where government investments and subsidies to business are taken into account – will be reduced from RUB4.1 trillion to RUB3.9 trillion.

-The remaining healthcare and education will remain unchanged: RUB1.6 and RUB1.5 trillion rubles, respectively.
+The remaining healthcare and education will remain unchanged: RUB1.6 and RUB1.5 trillion respectively.

 The government's willingness to dramatically increase military spending, without sacrificing anything else, is based on over-optimistic forecasts of budget revenues and expenditures.

-The government expects that in 2024 the budget will receive RUB35 trillion in revenue, compared to RUB26.1 trillion planned for this year (an increase of RUB8.9 trillion rubles, or 34% compared to 2023).
-Of this, RUB11.5 trillion rubles should come from oil and gas revenues (RUB8 trillion is planned for 2023).
+The government expects that in 2024 the budget will receive RUB35 trillion in revenue, compared with RUB26.1 trillion planned for this year (an increase of RUB8.9 trillion, or 34% compared to 2023).
+Of this, RUB11.5 trillion should come from oil and gas revenues (RUB8 trillion is planned for 2023).

 “The government’s expectation for revenues looks optimistic and unrealistic,” says Alexandra Prokopenko, a Russian finance expert.
-"The key take aways from Russia's wartime budget: Putin prepares for the long war; guns above the butter (military spending exceeds social for the first time ever; and all the cows that can still give milk in Russia's economy will be milked to death."
+"The key take-aways from Russia's wartime budget: Putin prepares for the long war; guns above the butter (military spending exceeds social for the first time ever; and all the cows that can still give milk in Russia's economy will be milked to death."

-These figures should be supported by the optimistic forecasts of the Ministry of Economy for 2024 included in the budget - GDP growth by 2.3% (and not less than 2% in 2025-2026), the price of Urals oil is $85 per barrel.
-The average dollar exchange rate in 2024, according to the forecast, will be RBU90.1 to the dollar.
-The current forecast of the Central Bank is somewhat more modest - for 2024 it promises 0.5–1.5% GDP growth and Urals at $60.
+These figures should be supported by the optimistic forecasts of the Ministry of Economy for 2024 included in the budget – GDP growth of 2.3% (and not less than 2% in 2025-2026), the price of Urals oil being $85 per barrel.
+The average dollar exchange rate in 2024, according to the forecast, will be RUB90.1 to the dollar.
+The current forecast of the Central Bank is somewhat more modest: for 2024 it promises 0.5%-1.5% GDP growth and Urals at $60.

-The bottom line is that the government, in order to finance the cosmic increase in military spending, while not forgetting about social ones, will have to find RUB9 trillion rubles of additional income somewhere in 2024 (an increase of 34%).
+The bottom line is that the government, in order to finance the cosmic increase in military spending, while not forgetting about social ones, will have to find RUB9 trillion of additional income somewhere in 2024 (an increase of 34%).

 On the one hand, the nominal growth of budget revenues will be facilitated by the weakening of the ruble that has already occurred and accelerating inflation (by the end of 2023 it should be 7.5%).